kg4ydw/noacli/Readme.md

 When commands are run, their output is sent to an initial destination.
 The currently available output destinations are:

-Small: output dock window
+small: output dock window
-QTail: large output browser
+qtail: large output browser
-Log:  window
+log:   dock window
+table: table parser and viewer

 These output destinations are described above, but if the first word in a command is one of the keywords (small log tail qtail) then the output